marijnh/Eloquent-JavaScript/11_async.md

 // → Timeout ran at 55
 ```

-Promises always resolve or reject in a new event.
+Promises always resolve or reject as a new event.
 Even if a promise is
 already resolved, waiting for it will cause your callback to run after
 the current script finishes, rather than right away.